 ArcGIS Pro is a 64-bit, multi-threaded application that takes advantage of modern computing architecture.
 That architecture is a big advantage for ArcGIS Pro, but it does make it a little harder to troubleshoot performance issues when they do occur.
 This article will discuss those issues and tools you can use to troubleshoot them.

 Since ArcGIS Pro uses your GPU to accelerate rendering, the first thing a user with ArcGIS Pro should do is update their GPU driver directly from the manufacturer (e.g. NVidia or AMD).
 New driver releases not only fix bugs and increase stability, but also can give performance increases as well!
+Note that “manufacturer” means the GPU vendor in the case of a desktop computer, but if you’re using a notebook computer, then you’ll need to get your driver updates from the manufacturer of the notebook itself.

 The performance problems you may experience in ArcGIS Pro have four main categories: